-The time patients will need to take off work will depend on the surgeon’s advice and on the type of job they have.
+The time patients will need to take off work will depend on the surgeon’s advice, the type of job they have, and how extensive the procedure was.
 If the job requires patients to do a lot of physical activity, the surgeon may recommend that patients take more time off work.
-In general, patients should be able to return to work after 7 to 10 days.
+In general, patients should be able to return to work after seven to ten days.

 A liposuction procedure is not a weight-loss procedure.
 Although the surgeon will remove fat in certain parts of the body, patients can still gain weight after they've had the surgery.
 Therefore, to avoid reversing the results of the liposuction, it is important that patients maintain a healthy diet and a stable weight.

 Try to eat foods that are low in sodium and sugar but high in protein.
 Be sure to try and eat lots of fresh fruits and vegetables, and drink lots of water to maintain a healthy weight.

 The surgeon will give some specific timeframes for when patients can start doing regular exercise and sport.
 The general guidelines are as follows: